austingrantml/MLPortfolio/Project_Obesity_Forecast/README.md

 # U.S. Adult Obesity Prevalence Forecast (2011–2030)

 ## Overview
 This project forecasts U.S. adult obesity prevalence using Prophet, validated with 2021–2023 data, and visualized with an interactive Plotly choropleth map.
 Toggle between **Observed (2011–2023)** and **Predicted (2024–2030)** modes to explore trends.
+The data is sourced from the CDC’s Nutrition, Physical Activity, and Obesity - Behavioral Risk Factor Surveillance System, used for DNPAO’s Data, Trends, and Maps database.

 ## Features
 - Population-weighted national averages per year.